 The Environmental Action Committee is pleased to offer this guide to Sonoma County’s year-round bounty.
 We encourage our members to take advantage of the abundance of fresh fruits, vegetables, eggs, olive oil, dairy products, honey, fish, herbs, meat and poultry available locally.

 Click here to read the CST Guide to Locally Grown & Produced Food.

 CST’s Greener Waste Management Program

-A compilation of environmental tips for use at home and in the community.
-These have appeared monthly in The Voice since October 2007.
+CST’s Environmental Tips Booklet is a compilation of environmental tips for use at home and in the community.